squashmvp/Squashua-s-PokeEmerald/README.md

 Check Pulled/Added Features

-## CURRENTLY THIS PROJECT IS INCOMPLETE
+## CURRENTLY THIS PROJECT IS INCOMPLETE.
+FEEL FREE TO PLAY THIS ANYWAYS.